-a) with the exception of the Chairman of the Board of Directors, who, in view of the particular nature of the role, receives only fixed remuneration, for other executive Directors the fixed and variable components are balanced in such a way that they are equal if the targets set have been reached in full; this balancing appears to be consistent with the strategic objectives and characteristics of the Company's activities;
+a) a) with the exception of the Chairman of the Board of Directors, who, in view of the particular nature of the role, receives only fixed remuneration, for other executive

+Directors the fixed and variable components are balanced in such a way that they are equal if the targets set have been reached in full; this balancing appears to be consistent with the strategic objectives and characteristics of the Company's activities;

-- b) a maximum limit is set for the variable component, specifically when 120% of the specified target has been reached; - however, the fixed component guarantees adequate and certain remuneration based on activities carried out, and is sufficient to remunerate the executive Directors even if the variable component is not paid due to failure to reach targets; - d) the performance targets set for the variable component are pre-set and can be easily calculated on the basis of data in the Company's consolidated financial statements; this is based on profitability and cash generation indices that are completely consistent with the creation of value for shareholders in the medium to long term. - e) the variable component is fully paid on the achievement of the stated objectives, which are measured based on the results for the Financial Year.
+- b) a maximum limit is set for the variable component, specifically when 120% of the specified target has been reached; - c) however, the fixed component guarantees adequate and certain remuneration based on activities carried out, and is sufficient to remunerate the executive Directors even if the variable component is not paid due to failure to reach targets; - d) the performance objectives for the variable component are predetermined and can be easily measured on the basis of the data in the Company's consolidated financial statements.
+These objectives related to (i) profit, (ii) operating margins, and (iii) working capital compression are defined on an annual basis by the Board of Directors, after consulting the Remuneration and Appointments Committee, and are consistent with the objective of creating value for shareholders in the medium to long term; - e) the variable component is fully paid on the achievement of the stated objectives, which are measured based on the results for the Financial Year.
 The purpose of the variable component of remuneration is to provide a short-term incentive on an annual basis, while loyalty is fostered and incentives provided to executive Directors in the medium to long term through the allocation of stock options.
 For this reason, it does not seem appropriate to defer payment of a significant part of the variable remuneration; - f) no specific compensation, other than that dictated by the law, is payable in the case of Directors standing down early from their positions; equally, no specific compensation is payable in the event of the non-renewal of a mandate.